AvdLee/appstoreconnect-swift-sdk/README.md

 Alternatively, you can run `make download` and `make generate` individually.

+#### Spec patching

+The downloaded OpenAPI spec is post-processed by the `SpecPatcher` Swift executable (see `Tools/SpecPatcher` / `Tools/SpecPatching`) to apply small, **structure-aware** fixes without relying on line-based patch files.
+This makes spec updates resilient when upstream JSON shifts between releases.

 ## Communication

 - If you **found a bug**, open an [issue](https://github.com/AvdLee/appstoreconnect-swift-sdk/issues).